 Download a printable PDF of solar-powered water pumping advantages.
 DOWNLOAD PDF

-Solar-powered water systems are traditionally associated with rural towns, but continued advances in the technology (find some of our own research here) mean that these systems can operate effectively in an ever-increasing variety of climates and locales.
+Solar-powered water systems are traditionally associated with rural towns, but continued advances in the technology mean that these systems can operate effectively in an ever-increasing variety of climates and locales.
+Learn more about our solar-powered pumping research.
 From Water Mission’s years of experience in installing and maintaining solar-powered water systems, we’ve found they display their advantages to the fullest in the following environments:

 Refugee & IDP Camps